krishnamami/Fine_Tuning_LLM/README.md

   # Fine-Tuning Large Language Models (LLMs) with QLoRA on SageMaker

 # Project Overview
 This repository demonstrates how to fine-tune open-source Large Language Models (LLMs) using QLoRA (Quantized Low-Rank Adapter) for efficient and cost-effective training.
-The fine-tuned model is optimized for deployment using Text Generation Inference (TGI) on Amazon SageMaker.

 ## Popular Fine-Tuning Techniques
 To adapt large language models (LLMs) for specific downstream tasks efficiently, two widely adopted parameter-efficient fine-tuning techniques are used: